 At the beginning of assignment to a VDT and every two (2) years thereafter, a VDT operator who is regularly required to operate a VDT for two (2) hours or more per day shall be required to undergo an eye examination by an ophthal-mologist.

-The cost of the eye examination, not to exceed provincial tea schedules for such examinations, shall be borne by the Authority, and the VDT operator shall authorize release of a copy of the examination report to the Authority, until firm evidence dictates otherwise.
+The cost of the eye examination, not to exceed provincial fee schedules for such examinations, shall be borne by the Authority, and the VDT operator shall authorize release of a copy of the examination report to the Authority.